ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 * If you are using a backup solution that references the IBM CloudDriver virtual machine, after you upgrade to V2.2, ensure that the backup solution is referencing the new IBM CloudDriver virtual machine.
 * Before you upgrade to V2.2, ensure that you replace the Legacy Veeam VSI with the Veeam on {{site.data.keyword.cloud_notm}} service.
 Legacy Veeam is no longer supported in V2.2 and future releases, therefore the management component backups that are associated with Legacy Veeam are not available for a restore.

-For more information about using the Veeam on {{site.data.keyword.cloud_notm}} service, see the following topics:
+For more information about using the Veeam on {{site.data.keyword.cloud_notm}} service, see:
 * [Components and considerations for Veeam on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-veeam_considerations)
 * [Managing Veeam on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-managingveeam)